 Days 1, 2, and 3

 We’ll meet at our hotel near the bank of the Douro River at 4:00 pm on day 1 to start our experience together in Porto – the heart of the country’s incredible culinary and cultural scene, looking like something out of a fairy tale.
 Surrounded by the beauty of this city, we’ll be spoiled with stunning views, fabulous meals, and unique history.
-We’ll be joined by a local guide on a food-and-wine-focused walking tour as he takes us to the hidden gems for the best port and Francesinhas in town.
+We’ll be joined by a local guide on a food-and-wine-focused walking tour as they take us to the hidden gems for the best port and Francesinhas in town.

 Days 4, 5, and 6